lkp25/BATTLE-CITY-VARIATION-game/README.md

 - created entire logic for generating new level and fully automatic enemy spawn,
 - added background images that change with each new level.
 - performed thorough testing

+14.05.2021
+- fixed 'endless explosions' bug when any of the players was destroyed
+- don't show player's statistics on the right pannel if he is dead(for 2 players game mode)
+- Added primitive Main Menu screen with desired functionality: user can choose game mode to be single or for two players by clicking on the corresponding button.
+- added logic for startGame function.
+If user chose single-player mode, player 2 tank and statistics will not be displayed.
+Also improved logic for enemies and missles - they ignore checking for collisions with inactive player.

 THIS IS NOW THE OFFICIAL, fully playable BETA VERSION :)